 - Scales to actual agency size

 Where it falls short: The upgrade trap.
 Doland told me about HubSpot: “With HubSpot, if you want to do something different, you have to buy more.
 What starts off small gets bigger, bigger, bigger and bigger.”
 That’s the pattern.
 Free becomes $20, becomes $100, becomes $100 plus $1,500 onboarding, becomes $150 plus $3,500 onboarding.
 Most consultants don’t need that ladder.
+I ran the full year-one math for a 2-person team if you want the numbers.

-6. Folk (best for relationship-heavy consultants)
+7. Folk (best for relationship-heavy consultants)

-Entry price: $30/seat/month monthly, $24/seat/month annual (Standard).
+Price: $30/seat/month ($24/seat/month annual, Standard).
 Premium at $60/seat/month adds email sequences, deals and custom objects.

 Folk is the contact-first CRM.
-Built for consultants whose business runs on relationships, partnerships, intros and warm referrals rather than active sales pipeline.
+Built for consultants whose business runs on relationships, partnerships, intros and warm referrals rather than an active sales pipeline.
 PR consultants, M&A advisors, fractional execs.

 What works:

-- Beautiful contact-first interface
+- Clean contact-first interface

 - Strong LinkedIn and email integrations

-- Clean for the relationship-heavy workflow
+- Suits the relationship-heavy workflow

 Where it falls short: Email sequences, deals and API access are Premium-only.
 Pipeline mechanics are lighter than a real sales CRM.
 If you need to track 50+ active deals through stages, this isn’t the tool.

-7. Capsule (best for budget-conscious solo consultants)
+9. Capsule (best for budget-conscious solo consultants)

-Entry price: Free for up to 2 users and 250 contacts.
+Price: Free for up to 2 users and 250 contacts.
 Starter at $21/seat/month.
 Growth at $38/seat/month adds multiple pipelines and automations.

 Capsule is the quiet workhorse.
 Decent free tier, fair pricing, no flashy AI claims.
 Works for consultants who want a simple CRM and don’t need bells and whistles.